SmartPracticeschool/SBSPS-Challenge-4486-Sentiment-Analysis-of-COVID-19-Tweets-Visualisation-Dashboard./ReadMe.md

    Sentiment Analysis (Opinion Mining) is an extremely powerful tool for predictive modelling and analysis.
 Sentiment Analysis relies on advanced text mining techniques and then performs Natural Language Processing on the texts to predict the latent sentiment or opinion of the text in a given context like analysing movie reviews, restaurant ratings or in this case government response against the backdrop of the coronavirus pandemic.

+## Features of our app
+   1.It can translate tweet of any language including all Indian languages like Hindi, Marathi, Bengali, Gujarati, Tamil, Kannada etc and calculate corresponding sentiment score.</br>
+   2.Tweets with sentiment score is live plotted on a map clearly indicating positive,negative and neutral.</br>
+   3.Dynamic Charts and plots showing COVID-19 statistics from all countries across the  world.</br>
+   4.Tweets on lockdown saved in database for predictive analysis and displayed on visualisation dashbaord with pie charts, line graph etc.</br>
+   5.Latest Twitter News updates from Health Agencies(Eg WHO,MOHFW), Travel(AAI,IRCTC etc), News Channels(BBC).</br>
+   6.COVID-19 ChatBot assistant to answer any and all COVID related queries.</br>
+   7.Name ,Address of all COVID-19 Centres in Karnataka.</br>

 ## Prerequisites
    1.IBM Cloud Account(https://cloud.ibm.com)</br>
    2.Twitter Developer Credentials(https://developer.twitter.com/en#)</br>